theirix/json_accessors/doc/json_accessors.md

 #### json_array_to_object_array(text) -> text[]

-Converts a JSON array of JSON objects to PG array `text[]`.
+Converts a JSON array of any JSON objects to PG array `text[]`.
+Each object is represented as a string.

 Example:

-				TODO
         select json_array_to_object_array('[{"foo":42}, {"bar":[]}]') = array['{"foo":42}','{"bar":[]}']

 #### json_array_to_multi_array(text) -> text[]

+_Experimental_

-Cnverts a JSON array of JSON arrays to PG array of text arrays `text[]`.
+Converts a JSON array of any depth (single or multidimensional) to a PG multidimensional array.
+Original JSON must contains only arrays, objects are not allowed.

 Example:

-				TODO fix a primer
         select json_array_to_multi_array('[["foo", "bar"], []]') = array[['foo','bar'], []];

 #### json_array_to_text_array(text) -> text[]